gabrielcicero45/youtube-downloader-mp3/Readme.md

-#Download your favorite musics from youtube with python
+# Download your favorite musics from youtube with python

--Requirementes
+-Requirements
-##pip install pytube
+# pip install pytube

-##pip install moviepy
+# pip install moviepy